IBM/CodeEngine/thumbnail/README.md

 OK
 ```

-While everything is hook-up right now, you'll notice that the "Thumbnail
+While everything is hooked-up right now, you'll notice that the "Thumbnail
 Job Runner" button is still visible, even though it shouldn't be needed
 any more.
 However, instead of completely removing it from the code we allowed
 for it to be conditionally visible via another environment variable called